dmauser/Lab/VNG-BGP-Info/README.md

 ## Known issues

 1) **ExpressRoute Gateway** - This script is unable to retrieve learned routes from ExpressRoute Gateways but it is capable to dump BGP peering status and advertised routes.
-There's a current support ticket investigating this issue.
+There's a current support ticket open investigating this issue.
 2) **VPN Gateway** - On Active-Active setups and Point to Site (P2S) enabled it takes a long time to dump BGP peers.
 No current workaround other them disable temporary P2S configuration.

 ## Script